Fnatic Anda Seat review: Gaming comfort

 The other thing I noticed immediately was the Anda Seat’s mass.
 It is a heavy beast.
 This is mostly a good thing, but it does mean that you might struggle to move the chair around.
 Also, if you try to grab the seat by the armrests, they can feel flimsy as you’re more likely to adjust their angle than to actually roll the seat — especially on carpet.

 But the heft makes the chair feel stable and durable.
 Anda uses a lot of steel in its frame, which should ensure it can withstand years of use.
-But it also makes it so that even when I lay back with the my 230-pound 6-foot body, the chair doesn’t feel tipsy.
+But it also makes it so that even when I lay back with my 230-pound 6-foot body, the chair doesn’t feel tipsy.
 It stays right in place.
 I can even stick my arms or feet out, and the seat never feels like I’m really challenging its center of gravity.

 The result here is that I feel like I don’t have to be careful with the chair.
 If I want to lean back and take a nap, this chair will ensure I won’t have to worry about tipping over.
 It’s also easily comfortable enough for falling asleep, which was dangerous during my all-night RTX 3080 review.